Zulufadder is a nonprofit organisation that focus on education and sustainable projects for children and youth in South Africa.

 What we do

 What started as a soup kitchen is now a multifaceted organisation that helps disadvantaged children and their families outside Eshowe.
 We support our children by provide food, education, clothing, medical treatment and other support.

 All our children are disadvantaged in some way, either by the loss of one or more parents or family members, often through HIV and AIDS, or simply through unfortunate family circumstances.
 Through Zulufadder initiatives, we develop children and families to be strong and healthy and to believe in their own potential.
 Our wish is that the children grow up and create a better life for themselves and those around them.

-Zulufadder operates a primary and high school (www.gratton.co.za), and assists children who attend rural schools and encourages self-reliance through skills training and self-help programmes.
+Zulufadder operates a pre-primary, primary and high school (www.gratton.co.za), and assists children who attend rural schools and encourages self-reliance through skills training and self-help programmes.

 We have dedicated field workers and support staff who seek out new cases requiring attention, monitor all our beneficiaries and ensure that our services are implemented efficiently.

 Zulufadder is a Norwegian word that means ‘Zulu godparent’.
 For a small monthly donation you can support our children.
 If you choose to,by giving gifts and follow closely, but this is not required.

 These monthly donations pay for the child’s food, support, health needs, school uniforms and shoes, and any other necessities.

 All the children are living in their home communities and Zulufadder provides food parcels to those supporting families who need assistance.